 - Interest rate.
 The annual percentage rate (APR) you get depends on multiple factors including your credit score, the amount you wish to borrow and your ability to repay.
-The lender you choose also makes a difference, so make sure you pay attention to this aspect.
+The lender you choose also makes a difference in the APR ranges, so make sure you pay attention to this number.

 - Loan amount and term.
-If you end up borrowing more than you need you’ll be paying extra interest.
+If you end up borrowing more than you need, you’ll be paying extra interest.
 This can be a problem if the minimum amount offered by a lender is more than the amount you need.
-The maximum amount offered can be a factor if you’re in for expensive treatment.
+The maximum amount offered can be a factor if you have an expensive treatment on your hands.
 Loan terms can also vary.
 While a shorter loan term results in higher payments, it can lead to interest savings.